ProofCore-Protocol/proofcore-mcp/README.md

 * *"Audit this Solidity contract and cryptographically seal the final verdict on-chain."*
 * *"Draft an NDA between Alice and Bob, then notarize it via ProofCore."*
 * *"What is the blockchain status of deal `UUID`?"*
+* **(New) M2M Verification:** *"Here is a report and a deal ID `UUID`.
+Verify its authenticity and signature using ProofCore."*

-The AI will automatically invoke the tool, anchor the document, and provide you with a verification link!
+The AI will automatically invoke the tool, anchor/verify the document, and provide you with a verification link!

 ## 🔍 Independent Verification